Intercom vs Zendesk in 2026: Outcome-Based AI Pricing Compared

 Intercom started life as a customer messenger for SaaS companies.
 Over the past three years, it has transformed into an AI-first support platform where the AI agent is the front door, not an afterthought.

 The core product is a shared inbox where your team handles conversations across live chat, email, WhatsApp, Instagram, and Facebook Messenger.
 Fin AI sits in front of that inbox and attempts to resolve incoming questions automatically, drawing answers from your knowledge base, help center articles, and custom data sources.
-When Fin can't resolve something -- or when the customer asks to talk to a person -- the conversation routes to a human agent with full context preserved.
+When Fin can't resolve something — or when the customer asks to talk to a person — the conversation routes to a human agent with full context preserved.

 The key architectural decision is that Intercom treats everything as a conversation.
 There's no separate concept of a "ticket" in the traditional sense.
 A customer starts chatting, the conversation exists as a thread, and it stays a thread whether it's handled by AI, one agent, or escalated across three teams.
 This makes the experience feel more natural for customers but can frustrate operations managers who want rigid ticket workflows.

-Fin AI: The Differentiator
+Fin AI: The 2026 State of the Art

 Where Intercom Excels